GoogleCloudPlatform/community/tutorials/cloud-run-multiregional-deployments/index.md

 Thanks to the use of the Global External Load Balancer a strong user experience is generated by ensuring the automatic routing of user requests to the nearest enabled Cloud Region resulting in timely low latency network responses.

-Your application is scalable and highly available as it is deployed in multiple cloud regions and is therefore protected from regional outages and network disruptions.
+Your application is scalable and highly available as it is deployed in multiple Cloud Regions and is therefore protected from regional outages and network disruptions.

 In addition, Google Cloud Run only charges you for the resources you actually use.
-Therefore deployment to multiple regions comes at no cost when your services are not responding to user requests.
+Therefore deployment to multiple Regions comes at no cost when your services are not responding to user requests.
 Allowing you to provide High Availability at no additional cost.

 Finally we covered how you can easily modify the included example code to update your Infrastructure through code to scale your multiregional services to even more Cloud Regions in only a few minutes.